FREE U.S. SHIPPING + NO HIDDEN FEES

 Low-Dose Naltrexone: Promise for Long COVID

-There are an estimated 20 million people struggling with the lingering effects of COVID-19, both from the vaccine and the virus.
-Debilitating fatigue, brain fog, and muscle and joint pain, along with many other symptoms, can persist for months or even years after the initial infection.
-While treatments remain limited, emerging research points to low-dose naltrexone (LDN) as a safe, well-tolerated option that may significantly improve these stubborn symptoms.
+An estimated 20 million people are struggling with the lingering effects of COVID-19 — from the virus itself and, for many, from the vaccine.
+Debilitating fatigue, brain fog, and muscle and joint pain can persist for months or even years after the initial infection, and treatments remain frustratingly limited.

 What Is Low-Dose Naltrexone?

 Naltrexone is an FDA-approved opioid antagonist traditionally prescribed at doses of 50–150 mg per day to treat opioid and alcohol dependence.
-However, at much lower doses—typically 4.5 mg per day or less—naltrexone behaves very differently in the body.
-Rather than fully blocking opioid receptors, LDN acts as a glial modulator and immune regulator, opening the door to therapeutic benefits for inflammatory and post-viral conditions like long COVID.
-[1]
+At much lower doses — typically 4.5 mg per day or less — it behaves very differently in the body.
+Rather than fully blocking opioid receptors, LDN acts as a glial modulator and immune regulator, opening the door to therapeutic benefits for inflammatory and post-viral conditions like long COVID.1

 How LDN Works

-LDN's effectiveness against long COVID symptoms stems from several complementary mechanisms:
+LDN's effectiveness against long COVID symptoms stems from several complementary mechanisms that together address the chronic immune dysregulation and neuroinflammation driving persistent symptoms:

-• Opioid growth factor (OGF) pathway: LDN temporarily blocks the opioid growth factor receptor, prompting the body to produce OGF.
-Higher OGF levels support healthy cell growth, tissue repair, and reduced inflammation—all critical for recovery after viral illness, including COVID-19.
-(3,4)
+By temporarily blocking the opioid growth factor receptor, LDN prompts the body to produce more OGF — supporting healthy cell growth, tissue repair, and reduced inflammation critical for post-viral recovery.3,4

 What the Research Shows

-These findings are supported by a 2024 pilot study that followed 36 individuals with ongoing, moderate-to-severe fatigue after COVID-19 who took 4.5 mg of LDN daily along with NAD+ for 12 weeks.
+A 2024 pilot study followed 36 individuals with ongoing, moderate-to-severe fatigue after COVID-19 who took 4.5 mg of LDN daily alongside NAD+ for 12 weeks.
 Fatigue scores improved significantly across both physical and mental measures.
-About half of the participants (52%) were considered “responders,” reporting increases in energy, daily activity, pain reduction, and emotional well-being.
-(2)
+Over half of participants (52%) were classified as "responders," reporting meaningful gains in energy, daily activity, pain reduction, and emotional well-being.2

 References